-- Victim feels the need to concede to the abuser
+- Victim feels pressured to yield to the abuser

 - Tension becomes too much

-- Victim feels uneasy and a need to watch every move
+- Victim feels uneasy and the need to watch every move

-- Abuser apologizes for abuse, some beg forgiveness or show sorrows
+- Abuser apologizes for abuse; may beg forgiveness or show remorse

 - Abuser may promise it will never happen again

-- Blames victim for provoking the abuse or denies abuse occurred
+- Victim blamed for provoking the abuse or denies abuse occurred

 - Abuser acts like the abuse never happened